 - Orange flower water mixed with milk and sugar helps children get to sleep.

 - Marjoram is an excellent remedy for a cold or stomachache.

 - Quick Glance

 - 5 M

 - 1 1/2 cups cold water

-- Small piece fresh ginger root, crushed, or 1/4 dried ginger root [Editor’s Note: Not to be confused with ground ginger, dried ginger root is an actual chunk of ginger root that has been dried.
+- Small piece ginger, crushed, or 1/4 dried ginger [Editor’s Note: Not to be confused with ground ginger, dried ginger is an actual chunk of ginger that has been dried.
 The root tends to be of fairly consistent size, so simply break off 1/4 of the piece.]

 - 1/4 lemon, preferably organic

 - 1/2 teaspoon fenugreek seeds